KULeuven-COSIC/Bootstrapping_BGV_BFV/README.md

 * [`Linear maps`](Linear%20maps) provides functionality to map plaintext coefficients to slots and vice versa.
 * [`Digit extraction`](Digit%20extraction) is necessary to extract the upper digits of a sparsely packed or "thin" ciphertext.
 * [`Bootstrapping`](Bootstrapping) contains the actual bootstrapping algorithm for fully packed as well as for "thin" ciphertexts.

+## Installation

+* Obtain a Magma license from http://magma.maths.usyd.edu.au/magma.
+* Start Magma and change to the root of this repository via the “ChangeDirectory” command.
+* Load the desired file via the “load” command.